 First time buyers make up a vital sector in the housing market, however from out experience CIS Subcontractors who are also First Time Buyers struggle the most to find the right mortgage for their circumstances.
 This is often because mortgage lenders do not accept gross earnings paid for the CIS Scheme as a valid income for mortgage lending purposes.

-CISMortgage.co.uk has helped thousands of contractors to successfully take their first step onto the property ladder, and our expert mortgage advisors will be able to guide you through what can, at first, seem to be a daunting process – and help you get the maximum loan value possible.
+CISMortgage Advice helps sub contractors to successfully take their first step onto the property ladder, and our expert mortgage advisers will be able to guide you through what can, at first, seem to be a daunting process – and help you get the maximum loan possible.

 Here’s a few hints to set you up for success.

-As a first-time buyer (or owner of a single property) you could be eligible for help under the government’s Help to Buy Equity Loan Scheme, which also runs in Scotland.
+As a first-time buyer (or owner of a single property) you could be eligible for help under the Government’s Help to Buy Scheme, which also runs in Scotland.

-It boosts what you can afford, as the government lends you up to 20% of the cost of a newly-built home.
+It boosts what you can afford, as the government lends you up to 20% (40% in London) of the cost of a newly-built home.
 So you only need a 5% cash deposit, and a mortgage to cover the outstanding 75% of the purchase price.